rsn-lab/rsn-lab.github.io/index.md

 layout: default
 ---

-**NOTE:** The RSN Lab is in the process of moving from the University of Minnesota to the University of Texas at Austin [CS](https://www.cs.utexas.edu) and [Texas Robotics](https://robotics.utexas.edu).
+**NOTE:** The RSN Lab is in the process of moving from the University of Minnesota to the University of Texas at Austin: [CS](https://www.cs.utexas.edu) and [Texas Robotics](https://robotics.utexas.edu).
 We are building this new website as part of the move.
 During construction you can visit [Prof. Isler's website](https://www-users.cse.umn.edu/~isler/) or the [the current RSN website](https://rsn.umn.edu/) for more information.

 The **Robotics, Sensing and Networks** Laboratory was established in 2005 with the goal of developing robotic systems that can operate in dynamic and complex environments.
-Such systems often involve multiple robots and perform tasks involving sensing and communication.
+Such systems often involve multiple robots, and perform tasks involving sensing and communication.
 We call them _Robotic Sensor Networks_.

 - [Lab members](people.md)
 - [Some good times](https://rsn.umn.edu/activities)